davidascher/component-pad/README.md

 component-sequencer
 ===================

-This is a brick that sequences channel signals in Appmaker, useful for music apps!
+This is a brick that sequences channel signals in Appmaker, useful for music apps.